zachvalenta/jvns.ca/source/_posts/2014-06-13-asking-questions-is-a-superpower.markdown

 exactly which aspect of the thing I don't understand, and ask a clarifying question.

-As a sideeffect, I've acquired much less patience and respect for people who give talks which sound really smart but are difficult to understand, and somewhat more willingness to ask questions like "so what IS &lt;basic concept that you did not explain&gt;?".
+As a sideeffect, when I go to a talk about a subject I'm interested in, and I don't understand something, I'm a lot more willing to ask questions like "so what IS &lt;basic concept that wasn't explained&gt;?".
+Usually people are really happy to answer!

 ## Avoiding mansplaining